Camden Highline: Proposal

+Design

 In 2020, an international competition was held to find a design team and 76 bids were received.
-Entrants included Adjaye Associates, AL_A, AHMM, Asif Khan, Coffey Architects, Cullinan Studio, CZWG, David Kohn, Grant Associates, Hawkins\Brown, Jamie Fobert Architects, LDA, Lifschutz Davidson Sandilands, Migrants Bureau, Weston Williamson, and Zaha Hadid Architects.
-International submissions were also lodged by BIG, Snøhetta, West 8, and Diller Scofidio + Renfro.
+Entrants included Adjaye Associates, AL A, AHMM, Asif Khan, Coffey Architects, Cullinan Studio, CZWG, David Kohn, Grant Associates, Hawkins\Brown, Jamie Fobert Architects, LDA, Lifschutz Davidson Sandilands, Migrants Bureau, Weston Williamson, and Zaha Hadid Architects.
+International submissions were also lodged by BIG, Snøhetta, West 8 and Diller Scofidio + Renfro.
 The competition shortlist included the 2019 RIBA Stirling Prize contenders Feilden Fowles Architects; London-based Benedetti Architects; Southwark's We Made That with Hassell, Agence Ter of Paris; and US-based James Corner Field Operations, which led the team behind the High Line in New York City.

-Planning approval and proposed route
+Planning

-In January 2023, the project was given planning approval for the first section between Camden Gardens and Royal College Street.
-It will have access to Camden Road railway station with lifts and stairs at each end.
-Various features are proposed to be included such as an edible garden, a grandstand, a play area and wildlife habitats, as well as an architectural screen for trainspotting.
-Construction of this section was estimated to cost £14 million.

-As of January 2024, funding is still being sought with construction not expected to begin until late 2025, and the first section potentially opening in early 2027.

-The other stages still yet to be approved are from Royal College Street to Camley Street, and Camley Street to York Way, with various access points as the park crosses on the former railway bridges.
-One such entrance, at Royal College Street, will be through the former building of the first Camden Road station which is now a Grade II listed building.
+It was reported in January 2023 that the first phase of the scheme had received planning permission.
+However, an approving vote by the Camden Council planning committee on 19 January 2023 was subject to the completion of a Section 106 agreement that was not done.
+After the vote, issues with proposed works at Camden Gardens that conflicted with its designation as a protected square under the London Squares Preservation Act 1931 came to light.
+This required a new planning application that as of January 2026 had not been submitted and the scheme did not have planning permission.

 Opposition

-Opponents of the scheme include the groups Future Transport London, which is the London branch of Campaign for Better Transport, and Climate Emergency Camden.
-They variously argue that the project conflicts with increasing local rail use and that even if its reversal for that purpose is envisioned in a few decades time, the cost would present an obstacle; that it would have considerable embodied carbon and that upgrading the public towpath which already connects Camden Town and Kings Cross would be more cost-effective.
+The scheme was opposed by Future Transport London, the former London branch of Campaign for Better Transport and Climate Emergency Camden.
+They argued that the project conflicts with increasing local rail use and that even if its reversal for that purpose is envisioned in a few decades time, the cost would present an obstacle; that it would have considerable embodied carbon and that upgrading the public towpath which already connects Camden Town and Kings Cross would be more cost-effective.
+The scheme was opposed by DB Cargo UK, GB Railfreight and Freightliner freight operators.
+In response, Network Rail said the land would only be leased and could be returned to railway use in 15 years.

+Cancellation

+In May 2026 it was announced that the project was being paused with immediate effect, owing to rising costs and reduced funding capacity.
+The chair of Camden Highline trustees stated that "the planning, creativity and imagination... will be carefully preserved by the trustees, so that whether it is us or others who one day pick up the mantle again, the project's achievements can be carried forward for the future".

+Governance

+Camden Highline is registered as a company (number 11205376) since 14 February 2018 and a charity (number 1191150) since 4 September 2020.
+Trustees include Simon Pitkeathley and Catherine Horwood.